maximiranda/disneyAPI/README.md

 # Disney API

-Disney API is an RESTFull application for the alkemy challenge.
+Disney API is a RESTFul application for the alkemy challenge.

 ## Tech Stack